How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 Amazon S3 Glacier storage classes issue

-If you're storing a restored snapshot in one of the Amazon S3 Glacier storage classes, avoid applying an Amazon S3 Glacier Lifecycle rule to the bucket.
-Manual snapshots don't support the Amazon S3 Glacier storage classes.
-Therefore, if you apply an Amazon S3 Glacier Lifecycle policy to the S3 bucket, you must move back any objects that transition over.
+If you're storing a restored snapshot in one of the S3 Glacier storage classes, then don't apply an Amazon S3 Glacier Lifecycle rule to the bucket.
+Manual snapshots don't support the S3 Glacier storage classes.
+Therefore, if you apply an Amazon S3 Glacier Lifecycle policy to the S3 bucket, then you must move back any objects that transition over.

 After you move the objects back to a standard Amazon S3 storage class, you can restore the objects from those snapshots.
-For more information, see Manual snapshot prerequisites.
+For more information, see Prerequisites

 Related information

-How do I resolve the "cannot restore index [.kibana] because it's open" error in Amazon OpenSearch Service?
+How do I resolve the "cannot restore index [.kibana]" error in Amazon OpenSearch Service?

 Taking manual snapshots